 I remember, just after 9/11, listening to Clem Sunter speak about the choices that America had in response to the events that had just unfolded.
 Essentially, they had two choices, and the choice they made would define their future.

 Continue reading A gilded cage is not the answer, Liberty and Discovery

 Can someone explain to me why funeral insurance is so expensive?
 It has got to be one of the biggest rip-offs and forms of institutionalised abuse of South Africans.
-I did some shopping around online and could find the following quotes for R20000 funeral cover:
+I did some shopping around online Continue reading The great South African funeral-cover rip-off!